temet.cosmo

 - parentBoxVisualComparison(haloID, conf=0)

-Make a visual comparison (density projection images) between halos in the parent box and their zoom realizations.
+Make a visual comparison between halos in the parent box and their zoom realizations.

 - zoomBoxVis(sPz=None, conf=0)